 - When the curry starts boiling, add fish chunks and keep cooking on medium heat after covering with a lid for 10 minutes.

-- Using a spatula turn the fished once to cook both the side equally.
+- Using a spatula, turn the fish once to cook both sides equally.

-- In the meantime, heat oil in another pan and temper the oil with Mustard Seed and curry leaves.
+- In the meantime, heat oil in another pan and temper the oil with Mustard seeds and curry leaves.

 - Add this tempering to the Fish curry and mix.